inform-health-informatics/emap_documentation/Data_and_validation/validation.md

 ### Validation schema

 We maintain a non-public instance of the star schema 'star_validation' which we use for running parts or all of the pipeline with the express purpose of producing data that we can use for validation purposes.

 ### Validation run

-Since validation run is designed for testing purposes it can be by giving a specified set of dates on which to run the hl7 processor and/or the Hoover.
+Since a validation run is purely designed for testing purposes, we specify a time window to run the hl7 processor and/or the Hoover.
-This means we can look at as little as a days worth of data, or more usually a week or month and in some cases may be a year depending on the feature we are explicitly looking to validate.
+This means we can look at a week, a month and in some cases years depending on the feature we are explicitly looking to validate.

 Typically a validation run involves starting off the hl7 processor, processing all the data for the time period specified.
 Once the hl7 is processed the Hoover is started for the same time period.